 And it is good practice, writing while grumpy, for putting a writing teacher into students' shoes.
 I write today on some projects forced on me, assignments, if you will, that seem to me pointless busy work even if on one level I know they are not.
 Certainly the work is dull.
 But it has to get done; goes into the h.r. grade book; will be read and scored.
 I'll be sorted, ranked, and tracked by it.
 And like many students, I'll be content with passing it in and getting it behind me and then forgetting it.
 Like so many assignments before, it will be writing forgotten, left in the box outside the professor's door, never to be picked up.

-I'll save my energy and enthusiasm for more important-to-me projects like how do I avoid giving my students work that makes them feel like I feel now?
+I'll save my energy and enthusiasm for more important-to-me projects, one of which is asking how do I avoid giving my students work that makes them feel like I feel now?